 Over the years, our Sustainability Reporting has been recognized for its quality.
-Ford's 2009/10 Sustainability Report was a finalist in the 2010 Ceres/Association of Chartered Certified Accountants (ACCA) North American Awards for Sustainability Reporting.
+Ford's 2009/10 Sustainability Report was a finalist in the 2010 Ceres/Association of Chartered Certified Accountants (ACCA) North American Sustainability Reporting Awards.
 Our 2008/9 report took second place in this award in 2009, and our 2007/8 report was the co-winner in 2008.
 Our 2004/5 report placed in the top five.
-Ceres chose not to host the awards in 2012.
+Ceres suspended the awards program in 2012.